Bankruptcy Do's and Don’ts

 o Most recent billing statement from each creditor and collection agencies

-* Maintain regular timely payments on any collateralized loans that you wish to keep the collateral for.
-In other words, if you have a mortgage or car payment and you intend to keep the house or car, you must remain current on the payment.
+* Maintain regular timely payments on any collateralized loans where you wish to keep the collateral.
+In other words, if you have a mortgage or car payment and you intend to keep the house or car, you must remain current on the payment (unless you already defaulted)..

 * Please alert us if you are not current on a collateralized loan at the time that we are preparing your case for filing.